microsoft/powerbi-router/README.md

 # powerbi-router

 Router for Microsoft Power BI.
 Given a pattern, call handler.
 Patterns will only be http-like objects so syntax matches known libraries such as express and restify.
+This library uses [Route-recognizer](https://github.com/tildeio/route-recognizer) to handle pattern matching such as `/root/path/:name` where `name` will be passed as paramter to the handler.

 ## Installation:
 ```